replicate/dreambooth/README.md

 ## Usage

 This model takes your training images as input, and outputs trained weights that can be used to publish your own custom variant of Stable Diffusion.

-We built an API that simplifies the process of using this model. **To get started training and publishing your own custom model, see [replicate.com/blog/dreambooth-api](https://replicate.com/blog/dreambooth-api).**

 The default stable diffusion model used is `runwayml/stable-diffusion-v1-5` (fp16), and `stabilityai/sd-vae-ft-mse` as `pretrained_vae`.